 I really wanted to step back from the previous aesthetic approach and utilise a much simpler and less cluttered strategy that would be far more easily digestible.
 I felt that if I found it easily absorbed then a researcher or scientist would invariably find it considerably more so and typography played a big part in that strategy.

 In addition to colour coding the days I took the ring binder concept further by adding the specific sections on both the left and right hand pages to further clarify which area the reader was looking at.
 The relevant section was printed in black and the others were printed white.
-This was inspired by taking the ring binder divider a little further.

-The content of each section was then set up in a grid fashion, with each abstract (subject of study) set out in three columns with the authors (or convenors) credited in the third column.
+The content of each section was then set up in a grid fashion, with each abstract (subject of study) set out in three columns with the authors (or conveners) credited in the third column.
 Pages were set out in this grid formula throughout the book.

 The look and feel of the booklet was largely in keeping with EGI’s brand guidelines, I made the addition of introducing an additional typeface to help breakup the information.